-“I assist clients with all aspects of Community Care Law.
+“I assist clients with a variety of Community Care Law issues.
 This includes planning and paying for care, social care financial assessments, understanding the complexities of the NHS Continuing Healthcare funding regime and mental capacity issues.’’

 I am based in our Brighton solicitors office and assist Cate Searle as part of the Community Care Law team.
 This includes planning and paying for care, the role of property in care, understanding the complexities of the NHS Continuing Healthcare Funding regime and preparing for Deputyship and other applications to the Court of Protection.